About Ms. Amlaw

 (Hérodiade), Maddalena (Andrea Chénier), and the title roles in Tosca, La Gioconda, Madama Butterfly, and Adriana Lecouvreur, among others.
 Ms. Amlaw sang Mother Gerald in Boston Opera Collaborative’s production of Dialogues of the Carmelites under the direction on Marc Astafan and Michael Strauss and has been featured in programs with Longwood Opera, Opera Worcester, Mass Theatrica, Greater Worcester Opera (formerly Worcester Opera Works), Lowell Opera Company, and Calliope Inc. of Boston.

 Ms. Amlaw, also a semi-finalist in the 2007 Peter Elvins Vocal Competition and semi-finalist in the 2011 and 2012 American Prize Competitions, has received merit scholarships to support her operatic studies at both Crittenden Opera Studio and New England Conservatory’s School of Continuing Education Opera Studio.

 When not singing she can be found using her teaching, marketing and administrative talents in support of artists and music education.
 Currently, she is the Events Coordinator/Kids on Keys Program Director at Robinson Music Inc. in Westborough, MA, Aria Sing Coordinator for Greater Worcester Opera, as well as a marketing resource for local artists and arts organizations.
-In addition, for the sixth consecutive year, this spring Ms. Amlaw was invited to adjudicate Opera Worcester's Annual Vocal Scholarship Competition.
+In addition, for the seventh consecutive year, this spring Ms. Amlaw has been invited to adjudicate Opera Worcester's Annual Vocal Scholarship Competition.

 She resides in Westborough, MA with her two adopted cats: Papi and Amigo